nspcc-dev/neofs-api/proto-docs/reputation.md

 <a name="neo.fs.v2.reputation.AnnounceLocalTrustResponse.Body"></a>

 ### Message AnnounceLocalTrustResponse.Body
-Response to the node's local trust information announce has an empty body because the trust exchange operation is asynchronous.
-If Trust information will not pass sanity checks it is silently ignored.
+Response to the node's local trust information announcement has an empty body because the trust exchange operation is asynchronous.
+If Trust information does not pass sanity checks, it is silently ignored.

  <!-- end messages -->